asasher/hopeland-petcare/README.md

   - [x] Change CustomerList from DataTable to a list of cards with search and filter
   - [x] Add search bar to the top of the CustomerList with fuzzy search on each of the customer fields using fuse.js, install fuse.js if not installed using `pnpm add fuse.js`

+10. Settings Page
+  - [ ] Create settings page with application data reset functionality
+  - [ ] Add confirmation dialog for data reset
+  - [ ] Implement reset functionality to clear all domain stores

-10. Setup Sync with Supabase
+11. Setup Sync with Supabase
    - [ ] Setup Supabase plugin following https://legendapp.com/open-source/state/v3/sync/supabase/

 Notes: